s-ball/pyimgren/README.md

 * few dependencies: a Python 3 (>= 3.2)
 * few additional module requirements: only [piexif](https://github.com/hMatoba/Piexif) is required at installation time
-* portability: this is a pure Python package and is tested with travis-ci for versions 3.2 to 3.6
+* portability: this is a pure Python package and is tested with travis-ci (linux) and AppVeyor (Windows) for versions 3.3 to 3.6 (3.7 for AppVeyor only).

 ## Usage: